AruneshDwivedi/AWS-Proj2/README.md

-# Movie Catalogue Visualization Project
+# Movie Catalogue Visualization Project Using AWS Quicksight
 ## Project Overview
 This project demonstrates the use of Amazon S3 and Amazon QuickSight to store, analyze, and visualize a catalogue of TV shows and movies.
 The project involves uploading data to S3, connecting it to QuickSight, and creating various visualizations to analyze the dataset.